Wednesday, January 29, 2025

 2. The Equal Pay Act – 1963

-The Equal Pay Act of 1963 was added to the Fair Labor Standards Act of 1938 as a big step toward gender equality or equal rights.
+The Equal Pay Act of 1963 was added to the Fair Labor Standards Act of 1938 as a significant step toward gender equality or equal rights.
 Under this policy, employers must pay men and women equally for the same work.
 By ‘same work,’ we mean work that requires equal skill, effort, and responsibility.

 Before the act, studies showed women earned less than men for the same job.
 For example, women made $8 to $20 less weekly.
 This is about $4,260 to $10,760 less per year today.
 Even female college grads earned less than their male peers!